Vegan almond roca recipe

 Heat the water, sugar and Naturli over a medium high heat for ten minutes, stirring continuously.
 It will stay pale and fluffy for most of this time, then it will begin to darken.

-I can’t stress this enough – be very careful not to stick your mitt into the toffee, it’s at about 160 degrees C and hurts like hell if it burns you, as I learned to my cost one year.
+I can’t stress this enough – be very careful not to touch the toffee, it’s very hot and hurts like hell if it burns you, as I learned to my cost one year.
 I'll spare you the photo of my blackened hand but do be advised to remove children, pets and bumbling fools from the kitchen when you're making this.
+I now wear a pair of oven gloves when I make this.

 The almond roca will set and cool in a few minutes.
 Pat off any excess oil with kitchen roll.

 Gently melt the dark chocolate over a pan of boiling water and smooth it onto the rough upper side of the roca.
 If you want to add a pattern in white chocolate, melt this too and zigzag it over the dark chocolate while it is still wet.
+Not all vegan white chocolate, particularly baking drops, will melt well - I use Moo Free which works a treat and is widely available.
 You can add sprinkles to the chocolate before it’s set – Baking Time Club is great for vegan gluten free sprinkles.

 Once the chocolate has set, break it roughly into pieces and do with it what you will.